-Wisdom-teeth surgeries are incredibly common with quick recovery time.
-With extra space in the jaw, the orthodontia treatment can continue on without any strain on the brackets, wires or bands.
+Surgeries for this issue are incredibly common with quick recovery time.
+With extra space in the jaw, the orthodontic treatment can continue without any strain on the brackets, wires or bands.

 It’s a reality that most people don’t have a perfect bite.
 There are three types of bite anomalies, including:

 Braces, rubber bands, and headgear can all address the bite issue.
 However, removing teeth can be part of the picture too.
 The bite might have teeth that are hindering any corrections.
 Your orthodontist can show you an X-ray so that the visualization is easier to understand.
 Relieving the strain on the jaw with extraction is a basic part of treatment.

 Do children need to extract teeth for braces?
 If they have extra teeth than what’s considered normal, the answer is definitely yes.
 Extra teeth can occur in some patients when they have a developmental anomaly.
 The body simply creates one or two extra teeth.